 NetClose - Account Grouping Basic Configuration

-In this article, we'll cover what you need to do to get your account groupings set up at the basic level so you can start performing basic reconciliations.
+In this article, we'll cover how to set up your account groupings at a basic level so you can start performing reconciliations.

-Navigate to NetClose > Setup > Account Groupings & Rules, then select the New NetClose Account Grouping button at the top of the screen to make a new one.
-For now, you'll just need to give them a name, but you can give them an owner, approver, and set the natural balance of the groupings if you already know them.
+Navigate to NetClose > Setup > Account Groupings & Rules and select the New NetClose Account Grouping button.
+For now, you'll just need to populate a name, but you can also populate an owner, approver, and set the natural balance of the groupings if you already know them.

 Mapping Your Chart of Accounts into Account Groupings